joshhus/blockchain-sw-25/howto/console-deploy-k8.md

     ```
     {: codeblock}

-7. Verify all pods are running before attempting to install the {{site.data.keyword.blockchainfull_notm}} Platform.
+7. Verify that all pods are running before you attempt to install the {{site.data.keyword.blockchainfull_notm}} Platform.

 You can now [resume your installation](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-k8#deploy-k8-login).